katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - Loading states and error handling
   - Fallback to mock data when API is unavailable
   - Configuration system for environment variables
+- [x] Admin Components
+  - [NEW] Enhanced AdminDashboard with tabbed interface
+  - [NEW] User management tab with CRUD operations
+  - [NEW] User role management (admin/regular user)
+  - [NEW] User status management (active/inactive)
+  - [NEW] Dialog components for user operations
+  - [NEW] Notification system for admin operations

 ## 4. Docker Configuration
 - [x] Backend Dockerfile